 On top of a nursing degree and eligibility to practice, ABSN graduates walk away with a strong ability to design, manage, and coordinate patient care – for individuals, for families, and for entire populations.
 In addition, you can expect to gain competencies in nursing theory, evidence-based practice, ethical decision making, and research, and further apply those to your daily nursing career.
 BSN graduates are not just nurses, they are also nursing leaders, patient advocates, and lifelong learners.
 With a BSN in hand, you will also qualify to pursue an advanced nursing degree (such as an MSN) down the road.

-To learn about the Accelerated BSN program at Goodwin College – open to aspiring nurses who already have a bachelor’s degree in a non-nursing major, from a regionally-accredited institution – please do not hesitate to reach out.
-Contact us at 800-889-3282 or visit us online to learn more.
+To learn about the Accelerated BSN program at Goodwin College – open to aspiring nurses who already have a bachelor’s degree in a non-nursing major, from a regionally-accredited institution – contact us at 800-889-3282 or visit us online to learn more.
 You can also see our video for three unexpected skills you gain as a nurse.